 \section{Operator based minimum contrast parameter estimation of LRD}

-This section adopts the spectral LRD functional time series framework introduced in \cite{RuizMedina2022}, for inference on an LRD manifold cross--time RF, constructed from a zero--mean, stationary and isotropic mean--square continuous Gaussian, or elliptically contoured spatiotemporal RF $X=\{ X(\mathbf{x},t),\ \mathbf{x}\in \mathbb{M}_{d},\ t\in \mathbb{T}\}$ (see, e.g., \cite{MarinucciRV} for sphere cross--time RFs).
+This section adopts the semiparametric spectral LRD functional time series framework introduced in \cite{RuizMedina2022} (see \textbf{Condition C1} below), for inference on an LRD manifold cross–time RF, constructed from a zero–mean, stationary in time, and isotropic in space, mean–square continuous Gaussian, or elliptically contoured spatiotemporal RF $X=\{ X(\mathbf{x},t),\ \mathbf{x}\in \mathbb{M}_{d},\ t\in \mathbb{T}=\mathbb{Z}\}$ (see, e.g., \cite{MarinucciRV} for sphere cross–time RFs).